worldbank/gld/Support/Z - GLD Ecosystem Tools/PRIMUS/Tasks/Readme.md

 # Tasks

-The integration process is organized into three separate tasks stored as Stata `.do` files, each corresponding to a scheduled task.
+The PRIMUS integration process is organized into three separate tasks stored as Stata `.do` files, each corresponding to a scheduled task.
 These will be executed automatically using a task scheduler on different dates or triggers, depending on the workflow.

 ### Task 1 – Upload and Confirm